-There are two types of radar waveform modulation methods for Radio altimeters:
+There are two types of radar waveform modulation methods for radio altimeters:

-Continuous-wave of LFMCW (Linear Frequency Modulation Continuous Wave) or FMCW Radio altimeters (Frequency Modulated Carrier Wave); and
+Continuous-wave of linear frequency modulation continuous wave (LFMCW) or frequency modulated carrier wave (FMCW) radio altimeters; and

 Pulsed modulation.

 FMCW radio altimeters

 FMCW radio altimeters operate by a Tx/Rx working in conjunction with separate transmit/receive antennas.
 Operation requires a signal from the transmit antenna to be directed to the ground.
 When the signal hits the ground, it is reflected back to the receive antenna.
 The system then performs a time calculation to determine the distance between the aircraft and the ground, as the altitude of the aircraft is proportional to the time required for the transmitted signal to make the round trip.